samalty/csa-project/README.md

 categories, as well as its overall score based on all user feedback provided.
 In addition to posting reviews, users can update and remove reviews.
 The creation of company accounts, and any subsequent updates to said accounts, are limited to the administrator.

 This repository contains the source code used to create an MVP version of the Acceler8 site.
+The design of this site has not been optimised for mobile devices.
+This is in part down to time restraints, but also as this application isn't considered one that you would typically access on a mobile phone.

 ## Features